Quote of the Day

 US Navy range tables do not state the formula used to determine the danger space.
 I will compare the results using the formula that I found with the US Navy's published results.

 I list the references I used at the bottom of the blog post.
 I should mention that there are numerous synonyms for danger space:

-Motivation for Danger Space
+The Motivation for Danger Space

 Obtaining hits with long-range naval gunnery is closely tied to minimizing errors in determining the target's range.
 Range errors are usually larger and more difficult to correct than deflection errors (details here).
 Danger space tells us the amount of range error we can tolerate and still hit our target.
 Given that there are always errors present in our target range measurements, having a gun with a large danger space means that you have a greater chance of hitting your target for a given number of shells fired.